engrit-illinois/Invoke-TaskSequence/README.md

 Required string.
 The PackageID of the desired TS to be run.
 Get this from the MECM console.
-The TS must be deployed to the target machine(s).
+The TS must be deployed to the target machine(s), to Software Center.

 ### -TsDeploymentId \<string\>
 Required string.